 Country Guides

-Thailand Visa for Indians – Do You Need One?
-Complete 2026 Guide
+Thailand Visa for Indians - Complete 2026 Guide (New Rules)

-Thailand is one of the most popular international destinations for Indian travellers — and for good reason.
-Stunning beaches, incredible street food, ornate temples, vibrant nightlife, and all of it at prices that are remarkably affordable.
-The best part?
-As of 2026, Indian passport holders can enter Thailand for up to 60 days without a visa.
+Thailand is one of the most popular international destinations for Indian travellers, stunning beaches, incredible street food, ornate temples, vibrant nightlife, and all of it at prices that are remarkably affordable.
+As of today, Indian passport holders can still enter Thailand for up to 60 days without a visa.

-This guide covers everything you need to know: the visa exemption scheme, visa-on-arrival for shorter stays, the traditional tourist visa for longer trips, documents required, and practical travel tips.
+This guide covers the current visa-free entry, the upcoming changes, the visa-on-arrival process, the tourist visa for longer stays, documents required, and practical travel tips.

 How the Visa Exemption Works

-- Simply arrive at any Thai international airport (Suvarnabhumi, Don Mueang, Phuket, Chiang Mai, etc.)
+- Arrive at any Thai international airport (Suvarnabhumi, Don Mueang, Phuket, Chiang Mai, etc.)

 - Present your passport at immigration